Numerical Optimization of Eigenvalues of Hermitian Matrix Functions

 \section{Background on Perturbation Theory of Eigenvalues}

-In this section we first briefly summarize the analyticity results, mostly borrowed from \cite[Chapter 1]{Rellich1969}, related to the eigenvalues of matrix functions.
-Then expressions are derived for the derivatives of Hermitian eigenvalues in terms of eigenvectors and the derivatives of matrix functions.
+In this section, we first briefly summarize the analyticity results, mostly borrowed from \cite[Chapter 1]{Rellich1969}, related to the eigenvalues of matrix-valued functions.
+Then, expressions \cite{Lancaster1964} are provided for the derivatives of Hermitian eigenvalues in terms of eigenvectors and the derivatives of matrix-valued functions.
 Finally, we elaborate on the analyticity of singular value problems as special Hermitian eigenvalue problems.